Paul Prashad

-Paul Prashad (born 23 September 1967) was a Canadian cricketer, who played his last international game on 17 October 2000.
+Paul Prashad (born 23 September 1967) is a Canadian former cricketer, who played his last international game on 17 October 2000.
 He was a right-handed batsman.
 His first known game for Canada was on 11 June 1986 against the USA in the 1986 ICC Trophy in England.
 He was one of Canada's most successful batsmen in ICC Trophy, scoring more runs in the tournament than any other Canadian batsman.
-He also has scored three of Canada's centuries in the tournament, including the highest two scores, the highest being an unbeaten 164 against Papua New Guinea.
+He also scored three of Canada's centuries in the tournament, including the highest two scores, the highest being an unbeaten 164 against Papua New Guinea.